mapgirll/Tigera-LevelUp-Workshop/mod/module-6-egress-gateway-azure-firewall.md

   egress.projectcalico.org/namespaceSelector="projectcalico.org/name == 'tenant0-egw'"
 ```

+Egress traffic from Kubernetes can be directed through specific Egress Gateways, using Egress Gateway Policy or by annotating a namespace or pod.

 Traffic is now allowed through the Azure Firewall because the incoming requests originate from a specific, recognized CIDR range assigned to the tenant0 Calico Egress Gateways.

 ``` bash